 The opportunity of the levelling up agenda is huge.
 As the global pandemic continues to play out it is also increasingly needed.
 Done well, it will safeguard the most disadvantaged communities from the impact of Covid-19 and spur the recovery of the whole nation.
 It could also redress years of spatial and social inequalities between and within our regions and nations.
 What began as a thinly veiled political project has the potential to redraw the map of opportunity, productivity and prosperity in the UK for generations.

-As CPP and others, such as the Greater Manchester Prosperity Review Panel, have argued, levelling up policy must not be limited to increased investment in physical infrastructure and R&D incentives – however welcome these might be.
+Levelling up policy must not be limited to increased investment in physical infrastructure and R&D incentives – however welcome these might be.

 To level up, the government must address the variations in social infrastructure and human capital that impact productivity by place.
 As such, we outline here four main ideas to address the variety of problems places face, comprising a renewed focus on education, skills, preventative health measures and a new role for local institutions and leadership.